KintCark/Mediapipe-Convert-Termux/README.md

 Update:looks like you can't convert a safetensors to ckpt it won't work in the sdai full app only converting already made ckpt models work I gotta figure out how to convert diffusers to ckpt format or u can just search around huggingface for ckpt models I found a few also look on civitai they have a pickle tensor filter but most models now are safetensors so it's hard finding them but be careful don't go to sketchy websites only stay on those 2 sites.  huggingface and civitai.com

+if u use a mediapipe converter you will sometimes get a complete conversion but it will have 3 files missing alpha_cumprod,alpha_cumprod_prev,and beta.bin

 Makesure you install UBUNTU FIRST: